-13 Cannabis-Infused Recipes for the Ambitious Stoner Chef
+13 Cannabis-Infused Edible Recipes for the Ambitious Stoner Chef

 “The worst mistake when you’re making cannabis oil at home is to burn or overcook it,” she says.
 “For most oils, cooking it between two to six hours at 160-180 degrees is the sweet spot.
 Not all the research is there yet, but it’s not rocket science and it doesn’t have to be completely perfect to work.”
 For more how-tos, check out Tobias’s guides to making cannabis-infused coconut oil, honey tincture, and “cannabutter” (hash butter).

 Ready to experience the happy, healing benefits of cannabis cooking for yourself?
-Click through the slideshow ahead for all kinds of cool recipes beyond pot brownies, from cannabis-infused grilled cheeses and guacamole to gingerbread truffles and chai lattes.
+Click through the slideshow ahead for all kinds of cool recipes that go way beyond pot brownies—from cannabis-infused grilled cheeses and guacamole to gingerbread truffles and chai lattes.
+Oh, and bonus: Many of these are vegan, gluten-free, and paleo-friendly, which means that in addition to the relaxation and anti-inflammatory benefits of cannabis, they’re also good for you.
+Eat up!